unh-comp-master-project/unh-comp-master-project.github.io/work-products.md

 [Presentation](#presentation)

 ### Project Work Outline
+#### Organization
-In one page draft the outline of your project wrok.
+Draft the outline of your project work.
 Organize your outline in five sections.
-In each section address the questinos below.
+Limit the size of the outline to one page.
+In each section address the questions below.

 1. What will you investigate?
 What is the overarching goal of the project?
 2. What objectives will you need to accomplish in order to meet the overall